Peter-CYF/ads1/week-2/README.md

 }
 ```

-If you consider each property as a node in its own right and use `Object.keys` to get the children of array and object properties, you can use the same techniques you would apply to any other tree.
+If you think of each property as a node in its own right and use `Object.keys` to get the children of array and object properties, you can use the same techniques you would apply to any other tree.

 #### Exercises:
 * Make a new branch in the ads1 repo called *week-2*